ptolemybarnes/curriculum-vitae/README.md

 ## Non-Technical Skills

 #### Teaching/Coaching
 I have extensive experience teaching students from the ages of 8 - 70.
-I worked for 2.5 years as a public school teacher in the Republic of Korea.
+I worked for 2.5 years as an English teacher and tutor in the Republic of Korea.
+Prior to this I trained for the CELTA, a teaching qualification run by Cambridge University.
 On graduation from Makers Academy I was invited to work as an Alumni Helper.

-#### Management/Administration
+#### Writing
+I have excellent writing skills.
+My non-academic writings on environmental issues on the Korean peninsula have been published by the Jeju Weekly, an English-language newspaper on Jeju Island, ROK.

 #### Other Qualifications
 I have a NAUI Scuba Diver's license.